×

 Skip to main content

 The Parkinson School of Health Sciences and Public Health is seeking strategic leaders and distinguished scholars to join our team.
-We invite you to learn more and apply for the following leadership roles.
-Explore our career portal to learn more about all open faculty and staff positions at Loyola University Chicago.
+We invite you to learn more and apply.
+Explore our career portal to learn more about open faculty and staff positions at Loyola University Chicago.

 Loyola University Chicago is an Equal Opportunity/Affirmative Action employer with a strong commitment to hiring for its mission and diversifying its faculty and staff.
 As a Jesuit Catholic institution of higher education, Loyola seeks candidates who will contribute to its strategic plan.
 Underrepresented minorities and women candidates are encouraged to apply.